heri/studiozenkai/content/post/cancel-amazon-prime.md

 +++

 I decided this morning to cancel my Amazon Prime membership.
 I used it for free prime delivery, and also for occasional prime videos, such as the [excellent Elementary](https://www.amazon.com/Elementary-Season-1/dp/B009IJJ5B4) series.
+It is also amazing to say "Alexa, play french songs" and discover pieces from Amazon Music you knew nothing about.

 I used to be a fan of the Amazon store.
 You could find rare items that were not sold anywhere else, at unbeatable prices.
 Reviews were genuine, and when an item had an average of 5-star, it only meant that it was an excellent product.
 I got items that allowed me to be more productive and more efficient, at lower prices.
 Physical stores such as Best Buy were only useful to help in the decision process.